 Day 3 Sat Feb 17

 Bus to Malacca.
 What a mess.
-I had looked up bus lines to Malacca and saw that two companies stopped at Bugis MRT exit D. I was a 20 minute walk from the hostel to the closest MRT station.
-At Bugis, there were no buses (maybe because I had not booked a pick-up) and so I asked a progressive number of people about bus stops and was redirected 3 times until I arrived at a large station.
+I had looked up bus lines to Malacca and saw that two companies stopped at Bugis MRT exit D. I was a 20-minute walk from the hostel to the closest MRT station.
+At Bugis, there were no buses (maybe because I had not booked a pick-up) so I asked a progressive number of people about bus stops and was redirected 3 times until I arrived at a large station.
 The bus company 707 had a bus leaving in 40 minutes but accepted only cash.
 I tried to book it online but couldn’t.
 I got very stressed and they finally gave me a free ticket to Malacca (maybe to shut me up).